 Introduction to Lime Mortar Stone Repairs

-Scotland has a long tradition of building with stane and lime mortar stretching back to Roman times.
+Scotland has a long tradition of building with stone and lime mortar stretching back to Roman times.
 A large proportion of Scotland’s buildings constructed prior to 1920 used lime mortars in both construction and finishing.
-From the mid Nineteenth Century the use of ordinary Portland cement (OPC) mortars became increasingly common.
-In the Twentieth Century it became the norm for new construction, and became increasingly used to repair traditional builds originally built using lime mortar.
-This has a negative visual and practical impact, and can have a serious effect on the condition of the building.
-The construction industry has almost forgotten why lime was used, and is having to re-learn the skills to use if effectively.
+From the mid-Nineteenth Century, the use of ordinary Portland cement (OPC) mortars became increasingly common.
+In the Twentieth Century, it became the norm for new construction and became increasingly used to repair traditional builds originally built using lime mortar.
+This has a negative visual and practical impact and can have a serious effect on the condition of the building.
+The construction industry has almost forgotten why lime was used and is having to re-learn the skills to use it effectively.

 What is a Mortar?

 A mortar is a material in a plastic state which can be trowelled into place and sets insitu.
 It consists of:

 - A binder (lime, Ordinary Portland Cement (OPC), clay).

 Lime mortar mixes, whether for building, re-pointing, harling, rendering or plastering, are essentially made from the same material.
 Build lime is produced by burning a naturally occurring form of calcium carbonate (such as limestone, chalk or sea shells) to form quicklime by driving off carbon dioxide.
 This is done using a kiln and the process was once commonplace across Scotland.